Bristol County Sheriff’s Office becomes first US law enforcement organization with COVID-detecting K-9s

 “Bristol County and the Commonwealth of Massachusetts have come so far since the pandemic started last year,” Bristol County Sheriff Thomas M. Hodgson said.
 “Today, festivals are happening, restaurants are full and concert venues are packed.
 We’ve made so much progress, and our new COVID-19 detection program is one way the people of Bristol County can stay ahead of the curve.”

-Huntah, a 9-month-old female black lab, and Duke, a 9-month-old male golden lab and retriever mix, have been trained to discover the unique odor of COVID-19 through a program developed by Florida International University’s International Forensic Research Institute, according to the sheriff’s office.
+Huntah, a 9-month-old female black lab, and Duke, a 9-month-old male golden lab and retriever mix, have been trained for nine weeks to discover the unique odor of COVID-19 through a program developed by Florida International University’s International Forensic Research Institute, according to the sheriff’s office.

 The sheriff’s office is working with the New Bedford Fire Department and local EMS providers on acquiring masks worn by local COVID patients for future training aids.